 LA has to be one of the most photogenic cities in the US.
 From the sprawling mountains minutes away from the city to scenic beaches Los Angeles is FULL of places to Instagram.

 Nearly every sunset in LA is breathtaking which is why I love this city so much.
-Everytime I visit I find myself photographing all day and night.
+Everytime I visit Los Angeles I find myself photographing all day and night.
 If you visiting LA for the first time I highly recommend renting a car to get around.
 Much of the city is sprawled out so it’s best to have a car to get around the city.

 Here is my list of the best places to take pictures in Los Angeles:

 If you only stop at one place on this list the Griffith Observatory is a must, it has to be one of the most instagrammable places in LA.
-Once at the observatory you get a beautiful view of the Los Angeles skyline.
+Once you’re at the observatory you get a beautiful view of the Los Angeles skyline.

-Parking can be tight at peak times though and you may have to park a bit away.
+Parking can be tight at peak times though and you may have to park a bit down the hill.

-Additionally if you’re willing to hike a bit there are a few trails behind Griffith that will let you get above the observatory for even more creative options.
+Additionally if you’re willing to hike a bit there are a few trails behind Griffith that will let you get above the observatory for even more creative views.

 LACMA “Urban Light”